jeamy/asciisky/doc/postgresql.md

 ## Database Configuration

-The SQLite database is configured with the following PRAGMA settings for optimal performance:
+The PostgreSQL database is configured with the following PRAGMA settings for optimal performance:

 ```sql
 PRAGMA synchronous=NORMAL  -- Balance safety/performance